What are familial periodic paralyses?

 Familial periodic paralyses are a group of inherited neurological disorders caused by mutations in genes that regulate sodium and calcium channels in nerve cells.
 They are characterized by episodes in which the affected muscles become slack, weak, and unable to contract.
 Between attacks, the affected muscles usually work as normal.

-Treatment of the periodic paralyses focuses on preventing further attacks and relieving acute symptoms.
-Avoiding carbohydrate-rich meals and strenuous exercise, and taking acetazolamide daily may prevent hypokalemic attacks.
+Treatment focuses on preventing further attacks and symptom relief.
+Avoiding carbohydrate-rich meals and strenuous exercise and taking acetazolamide daily may prevent hypokalemic attacks.
 Attacks can be managed by drinking a potassium chloride oral solution.
 Eating carbohydrate-rich, low-potassium foods, and avoiding strenuous exercise and fasting, can help prevent hyperkalemic attacks.
 Dichorphenamide may prevent attacks.

 Chronic attacks may result in progressive weakness that persists between attacks.
 Some cases respond well to treatment, which can prevent or reverse progressive muscle weakness.

 How can I or my loved one help improve care for people with familial periodic paralyses?

 Consider participating in a clinical trial so clinicians and scientists can learn more about familial periodic paralyses and related disorders.
 Clinical research uses human volunteers to help researchers learn more about a disorder and perhaps find better ways to safely detect, treat, or prevent disease.

 All types of volunteers are needed—those who are healthy or may have an illness or disease—of all different ages, sexes, races, and ethnicities to ensure that study results apply to as many people as possible, and that treatments will be safe and effective for everyone who will use them.